Welcome to Instinct Windsports

 Clinics and one-off tow fees: Landing Clinics, landing practice, AT cart launching & step-towing is not part of any of our training courses.
 Per tow fees apply ($15 per straight tow, $25 per step-tow).

-Day-fee of $25 is applicable to towing on the big-winch.
-This goes to land-owner costs & winch transportation costs.
+Day-fee of $25 is applicable to pilots & students that are not currently enrolled in the Full-Cert course to towing on the big-winch.
+This goes to land-owner costs, winch-operator & winch transportation costs.
 This can be seen similar to a club membership fee.

 Releases: We don’t have many 2-stage releases.
 Try to bring your own or return ours to exactly where you found them.
 Major beer penalties will ensue if you take them home with you.